-Diversity-sensitive promotion of informed decision-making in the utilisation of colorectal cancer screening (DiDaMi)
+Diversity-sensitive promotion of informed decision-making in the utilization of colorectal cancer screening (DiDaMi)

-A multi-perspective mixed-methods study with special consideration of people with a migration background
+A multi-perspective mixed-methods study with special consideration of migrants

 Project overview

-People with a migrant background are less likely to take advantage of colorectal cancer screening than the majority population.
-From a public health perspective, this does not represent a deficiency as long as utilisation or non-utilisation is based on an informed decision.
-However, studies on cervical cancer and breast cancer screening indicate that people with a migration background encounter barriers in the healthcare system that hinder informed decision-making.
+Migrants make less frequent use of colorectal cancer screening than the majority population.
+From a public health perspective, this does not represent a deficit as long as utilization or non-utilization is based on an informed decision.
+However, studies on cervical cancer and breast cancer screening indicate that migrants face barriers within the healthcare system that may hinder informed decision-making.

-The DiDaMi project derives recommendations for action on how informed decision-making can be promoted when people with a migrant background participate in colorectal cancer screening.
+The DiDaMi project derives practical recommendations for promoting informed decision-making with regard to participation in colorectal cancer screening among migrants.

-To this end, existing barriers, support factors and support strategies in the care structures of the German healthcare system in connection with colorectal cancer screening in people with a migrant background are first identified on the basis of a scoping review.
-In addition, a document analysis of social media data will be conducted to gain initial insights into the perceptions of people with a migrant background and to record their experiences with colorectal cancer screening, their expectations of care and existing reservations.
+For this purpose, existing barriers, facilitators and support strategies related to colorectal cancer screening among migrants in Germany will be identified through a scoping review.
+In addition, a document analysis of social media data will be conducted to gain initial insights into the perceptions of migrants and to capture their experiences with colorectal cancer screening, their expectations of healthcare services and existing reservations.

-Building on this, qualitative interviews will be conducted with people from Turkish and Afghan migrant backgrounds and an online survey will be conducted with GPs and gastroenterologists on the research topic in order to identify strategies and measures to promote informed decision-making when participating in colorectal cancer screening.
+Based on this, qualitative interviews with migrants of Turkish and Afghan origin and an online survey of GPs and gastroenterologists will be conducted in order to identify strategies and measures to promote informed decision-making regarding participation in colorectal cancer screening.

 Further information